Answering Service for Law Firms

 Send follow-up notes or appointment confirmations when the workflow calls for it

-Report on answer rate, consult-routing quality, and missed-call leakage
+Report on answer rate, consult-routing quality, after-hours booking outcomes, and missed-call leakage

 Where support actually plugs into the case lifecycle